MissKittin/simpleblog/README.md

 But first:<br>
 1. you can rename `blog` to another name
-2. enter into blog/
+2. enter into `blog`
-3. run setup.sh (setup.bat or setup-links.bat on windows\*)
+3. run setup.sh or setup-links.sh (setup.bat or setup-links.bat on windows)\*
 4. edit files indicated by the setup script (if you changed the directory name, update `$simpleblog['root_html']` variable)
 5. copy blog/skins/default and create your own.
 6. upload `blog` to server
 <br><br>

-\*setup.bat is based on copy, setup-links.bat is based on mklink
+\*setup is based on copy, setup-links is based on ln/mklink
 <br><br>

 # admin panel
-edit admin/admin-settings.php line 25 and 26<br>
+default login and password is `simpleblog`<br>
-admin/disabled.php completely disables the panel
+admin/disabled.php completely disables the panel - remove this file
 <br><br>

 # cron